hsk/trans/typeclass/type_reconstruction_for_type_classes.md

   A type class in Haskell is essentially a set of types (which all happen to provide a certain set of functions).
   The classical example is equality.
-  In the pre-standard versions of ML, the equality function = has the polymorphic type `∀α.α → α → bool`,
+  In the pre-standard versions of ML, the equality function `=` has the polymorphic type `∀α.α → α → bool`,

-  ----

-  1 This is an extended version of (NP93)

-  2 Research supported by ESPRIT BRA 6453, TYPES.

-  3 Research supported by the Deutsche Forschungsgemeinschaft (DFG) under grant Br 887/4, Deduktive Programmentwicklung.

-  4 Address: Institut für Informatik, Technische Universität München, 80290 München, Germany.
-Email: {nipkow,prehofer}@informatik.tu-muenchen.de

-  ----

   <!-- page 2 -->